mamalakic/movie_database/README.md

-# movie_database
+# SQL movie database
+1. Run mySQL db creation
+2. Run python script, add name, (optional) note
+4. Repeat until bored

+## Notes
-Insert movie name and metadata is filled automatically Many parts of code were done with help of ChatGPT Genre violates First Normal Form but it is not a column of great importance Also add personal notes when adding movie to towatch
+Many parts of code were done with the help of ChatGPT

+Genre column violates First Normal Form but it is not an important column to me

-To see insides of movie.__dict__:
+### How I found the columns I needed:
+1. print(movie.__dict__)
-1. Pass output to file
+2. Pass output to file
-2. Open with notepad++:
+3. Open with notepad++:
-3. Replace ", '" with ",\n'" so every new member goes into newline
+4. Replace ", '" with ",\n'" so every new member goes into newline
-4. Start of file contains members and contents, end of file contains member names only
+5. Start of file contains members and contents of dictionary, end of file contains member names only

-1. Run mySQL creation
-2. Run python script and add name
-3. Voila
+## TODO
+- Add mass-imports (probably csv)
+- Speed up querying to IMDb (if possible)